nobody246/lambdaNativeMacros/README.md

 # lambdanative-macros
-some extra macros for lambdanative that make me feel more comfortable
+Some extra macros for lambdanative that make me feel more comfortable.
+Just place global-macros.scm in your app's folder.